What To Do If You Are Unhappy With Your Liposuction Results

 As experienced personally by one of the big five supermodels of the world, Linda Evangelista developed PAH after undergoing, purportedly, seven cryolipolysis sessions.
 It was reported that she said she was ‘permanently deformed’ and ‘brutally disfigured’ her body.
 She underwent two full-body liposuction surgeries to rectify this deformity.

-What would Dr Ivan Puah do during a Corrective Surgery in Singapore?
+What To Do During a Corrective Surgery in Singapore?

 “The two most common areas which are affected by botched jobs are the abdomen and thighs,” Dr Ivan Puah shares.
 “If your liposuction doctor has made multiple unnecessary incision points and applies incorrect techniques, you’ll end up with an “uneven and asymmetrical body shape and skin texture.
 Fat grafting with corrective lipo may help to fix these imperfections and make them look normal again.”

 Suppose undercorrection was found to have happened to you.
-In that case, Dr Ivan Puah will remove the leftover fat and tighten the skin at the treated area with his novel lipo technique known as MDC-Sculpt® Lipo.
-In fact, his proprietary body sculpting technique not only removes fat effectively but also contours and shapes the patient’s body with precision.
+In that case, it is best to remove the leftover fat and tighten the skin at the treated area.